oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 1. You might be entitled to Workflows if you already use some Okta products
 2. Access to Workflows as part of WIC (Workforce Identity Cloud) trial

 ### Workflows when using other Okta products
 If you have Okta SSO or Okta UD you might be entitled to Workflows.
 Check if you can access Workflows by going to **Okta organization > Admin > Workflows > Workflows console**.
-If you use these products but don't have access to Workflows, please contact your CSM
+If you use these products but don't have access to Workflows, please contact your account manager.

 ### Workflows as part of WIC trial
-To sign up for a WIC trial:
+To sign up for a Workforce Identity Cloud trial:

 1. Go to the [Okta Workforce trial page](https://www.okta.com/free-trial/workforce-identity/)
 2. Register for a trial to access Workflows